ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

 ## Verify your application

 !!! info
     On the secure build server, the `.tbz` manifest file was hashed and then signed by the `Manifest Signing Key` referenced in the [key table](overview.md#fnref:2) which only exists on the server (inside its secure environment).
-In steps 1-11 below, you are using the matching public key you received from the secure build server (using a secure tls connection) in `step 4` to "undo" this signature to reveal the original hash of the file.
+In steps 1-11 below, you are using the matching public key you will receive from the secure build server (using a secure TLS connection) in `step 4` to "undo" this signature to reveal the original hash of the file.
 We then compare this hash to the hash of the file we have using the `verify` command in `step 11`. `Verification OK` means they are the same, implying that the `.tbz` file we have now was the same one that was signed by the manifest private key inside the safe confines of the secure build server.

 1. Create directories for your manifest file information and change into your new `manifest` directory.